-We surely all know by now that the Prime Minister, in his words, have given us a “very simple instruction” to stay at home and that we should only leave the house for necessities.
+During the lockdown, the Prime Minister, in his words, gave us a “very simple instruction” to stay at home and we were only to leave the house for necessities.

 Home is considered a safe place to be in light of the current climate regarding COVID-19.
 But… what about those who are subject to domestic violence?
 Home is not a safe place for them to be and actually may put them at greater risk.